 Subsequently, you and your supervisor have to make more detailed agreements related to your learning process during the thesis.
 These agreements are written down in the Learning Agreement.
-To have an overview of the various topics covered in the learning agreement you can consult the <a href="https://checklistlearning.com/checkl
+To have an overview of the various topics covered in the learning agreement you can consult the checklist learning agreement.
+You as a student fill in the learning agreement in Osiris.
+An overview of the entire process in Osiris is available in the form of a presentation with screenshots.